Celebration of Christmas

 I emphasize that the celebration is about his birth not the day, tree, gifts, etc. Thus, the celebration is proper any day including in a special way on December 25th as some do.
 See Matthew 2 concerning the wise men and Luke 2 concerning the shepherds and the manger for examples of biblical celebrations of the birth of Christ.

-One example of human preferences is 1 Cor.
-16:20.
+One example of human preferences is I Corinthians 16:20 where the scripture speaks of greeting with a holy kiss.
+Now that is one way of greeting.
+But other ways used in modern times include handshakes and fist knocks as customs.
 Humans often use customs to symbolize, represent, point to, recognize, be mindful of, and make visible something we hold to be important and dear.

 Matthew 1:20-21 says: “…behold, the angel of the Lord appeared unto him in a dream, saying, Joseph, thou son of David, fear not to take unto thee Mary thy wife: for that which is conceived in her is of the Holy Ghost.
 And she shall bring forth a son, and thou shall call his name JESUS: for he shall save his people from their sins.”
 All believers are his people.